SIBarcodeNetwork/ReadtheDocsMaster/Docs/BOLD_tips.rst

 Tips for BOLD Upload
 =====================

 The following instructions are meant to be supplementary to those found in the current version of the BOLD Systems Handbook (http://www.boldsystems.org/libhtml_v3/static/BOLD4_Documentation_Draft1.pdf).
+These are aimed towards uploading data to bold that is destined for GenBank publication.

 Creating a BOLD project